-'''

-mloop.utilities.get_dict_from_file(filename, file_type)

-'''
+''' mloop.utilities.get_dict_from_file (filename, file_type=None)

-Method for getting a dictionary from a file, of a given format.
+Method for getting a dictionary from a file, of a given format. '''

-- filename The filename for the file. - file_type The file_type for the file.
+Parameters filename (str) - The filename for the file.

+Keyword Arguments file_type (Optional str) - The file_type for the file.
 Can be 'mat' for matlab, 'txt' for text, or 'pkl' for pickle.
+If set to None, then file_type will be automatically determined from the file extension.
+Default None.